I love The Karate Kid. There, I said it.

 I’ll say it again: I love The Karate Kid and, to be clear, I’m talking about the movie, not the person (nothing personal, Mr. Macchio – you were great).
-Additionally, I mean the original movie, not the remake with Jaden Smith (again, nothing personal, Jaden…you’re quite talented – love what you did with Bieber at the Grammys, little brother).
+Additionally, I mean the original movie, not the remake with Jaden Smith (again, nothing personal, Jaden… you’re quite talented little brother).

 The movie changed my adolescent life.
 In the summer of 1984, every teenage boy I knew began practicing karate in their bedrooms in an effort to perfect “the crane technique.”

 You could hear quotes like “Get him a body bag!” being tossed around the playground during impromptu martial arts competitions.
 I listened to the cassette tape with the song “You’re the Best Around” until it wore out… and then I made another one.
 Some guys even started tying bandanas around their heads.
 Luckily, I dodged that fashion bullet.

 Reflecting on that magical summer recently, it occurred to me how many important ministry lessons can be drawn from the film.